 In Play: In the US, this word is seldom heard outside the phrase 'totem pole', but a totem is actually a plant or animal selected to symbolize a group or individual: "Maria Endd has a picture of a turtle on her stationery as though it were a totem reflecting how fast she works."
 The meaning of this word has been extended to include almost anything of symbolic importance: "The system of seniority in Congress is a totem that will never be altered in any way."

-Word History: Today's Good Word seems to have come from Ojibwe, an Algonquian language still spoken by about 35,000 people in the US northwest and the southwestern corner of Canada.
-It was mentioned as totam in 1791 but by the mid-1800s it was already spelled totem.
-The root seems to have been oode "a clan, insignia of a clan", with a long [o] sound and pronounced [e].
+Word History: Today's Good Word seems to have come from Ojibwe, an Algonquian language still spoken by about 35,000 people along the eastern US-Canadian border.
+It was mentioned as totam in 1791, but by the mid-1800s it was already spelled totem.
+The root seems to have been oode "a clan, insignia of a clan".
 The initial T apparently resulted from misanalyzing a possessive form such as indoodem "my clan, my totem" or odoodem "his clan, totem".
 D and T are identical except the vocal cords vibrate when we pronounce D, so the shift from D to T is easily accounted for.
 (Thanks today to Cathy Hilborn Feng of Hong Kong for suggesting this truly American Good Word.)

 Come visit our website at <https://www.alphadictionary.com> for more Good Words and other language resources!